Sidebar Site Navigation

 Phone: (307) 766-4175

 UW's Intramural Sports program offers organized individual and team competitive sport events in men's, women's, and co-recreational leagues.
-Students and employees can participate in organized recreation level sport competition in approximately 30 activities per semester such as flag football, soccer, inner-tube water polo, wallyball, wrestling, badminton, basketball, volleyball, or ping-pong.
-Information is available from the Intramural Office or on the Campus Recreation web site (choose the Intramural link).
+Students and employees can participate in organized recreation level sport competition in approximately 30 activities per semester such as flag football, soccer, inner-tube water polo, wrestling, badminton, basketball, volleyball, or table tennis.
+Information is available from the Intramural Office or on the Campus Recreation web site.
 Every member of the university community is encouraged to become familiar with the many aspects of intramural sports, which are designed to encourage participation and socialization regardless of previous experiences, sport skills, or group affiliation.
 Come alone or with a group to sign up for a fun time.

 Phone: (307) 766-6396